jgmalcolm/jgmalcolm.github.io/_drafts/grad-school.md

 You're only stupid enough to get a PhD once.
 Here are some lessons learned and advice.

-- Work on important projects
+## Work on important projects

-  - even if starting on a grinding project, use the experience to know the tools and keep your eyes open
-  - Richard Hamming
+Whatever you do, make sure it's worth it.
+You want your time and energy to make a difference.
+It's so easy to work on projects that are technically feasible but have no consequence on the world.
+This will be some of the most focused and productive years of your life, so make them count.

+At the start, you're likely to get swept up in some "awesome" project your advisor or a senior student dreams up.
+This may seem like a grind and you might not be able to step out.
+If that's the case, then keep at it and keep your eyes open for opportunities to breakout in new interesting directions.
+Use the experience to learn your tools.

+[Richard Hamming][] gave a famous lecture entitled ["You and your research"][hamming-txt] ([video][hamming-vid]).
+I highly recommend pouring over his advice.
+Among the many gems in there, one I want to highlight here is how he would have lunch with people from other departments.
+Often he would raise the question "What are the important problems in your field?"
+And soon after that he would prod by asking why they weren't working on the important problems?
+Questions like this get under your skin.
+He wasn't welcomed at the lunch table anymore.

-  - follow rockstars (in any field)
+## Follow rockstars (in any field)
   - study their techniques and writing
   - every year, understand the Nobel and be able to explain to friends and family

-- Find a rockstar advisor
+## Find a rockstar advisor
+  - one of the biggest success factors outside your control
+  - find a young and hungry one, a few years out from tenure
+    - pipeline
   - query their students and other faculty
+  - review their publications
+  - review their trajectory
+  - get senior, connected advisors on your committee

-- Create a blog
+## Create a blog
   - practice effective communication
   - evolve your thinking
   - personal website == personal brand
     - don't start advertising yourself at the end
   - great way to show your advisor what you're up to
   - can do without spilling the beans on your upcoming papers

-- Use source control
+## Use source control
   - version both code and data
   - get your research group involved
     - private repos for non-public stuff